 ** Depends on how many attractions you want to visit around the islands.

-What is the best month to visit USVI?
+What is the best time to visit US Virgin Islands?

 The islands have an average temperatures of 70s and 80s degrees Fahrenheit year round.
 That being said, it is best to avoid the hurricane season between September to November.
 The best time to visit the U.S. Virgin Islands is December through March, as the weather is drier and you can enjoy blue skies most of the time.